-1Students intending to proceed to graduate school will often require at least ten hours of a foreign language.
+&lt;sup>1Students intending to proceed to graduate school will often require at least ten hours of a foreign language.
 Biology could include MTY courses.
-2Credit will not be allowed for any course designated by PHS (as opposed to CH and PS), EH 100, or any mathematics course below MH 150.
+Credit will not be allowed for any introductory course designated by PHS (as opposed to CH and PS), EH 100, any mathematics course below MH 150., or BI 104.